hmchen47/DataScience/ML/MLNN-Hinton/10-CombineDropout.md

     + on average they make a prediction quite close to the prediction made by the green line
   + no reason why the amount of data should influence prior beliefs about the complexity of the model
   + true Basian:
-    + you have prior about how complicatied things might be
+    + having prior about how complicatied things might be
     + because you haven't elected any data yet
     + not mean things much simplier